Linked Open Data

 Creating Enriched Metadata

-By using Linked Open Data to define creative works and instances, the cataloger will be able to manage catalog metadata more efficiently.
+By using Linked Open Data to create works and instances, the cataloger can catalog metadata more efficiently.

 See How to use the Alma Refine cloud app for service Wikidata as an example.